 If what we perceive as realistic was completely disregarded in Toy Story then it wouldn’t have been the same film.
 It would have been an avant-garde piece that lacked the widespread appeal of the actual film.
-The realism is used as a way of making the story world understandable to the audience.
-The audience enjoys feeling a sense of familiarity within what they are viewing, but the familiarity doesn’t have to be as rigidly conveyed as it is in the CGI motion capturing works of Zemeckis in The Polar Express and Beowulf, and that of Spielberg in The Adventures of Tintin.
+Realism is used as a way of making the story world understandable to the audience.
+The audience enjoys feeling a sense of familiarity within what they are viewing, but the familiarity doesn’t have to be as rigidly conveyed as it is in the motion capturing works of Zemeckis in The Polar Express and Beowulf, and that of Spielberg in The Adventures of Tintin.
 The majority of Pixar’s movies are set on Earth in one form or another; therefore to achieve this familiarity, realism is necessary.
-But due to the stylised realism of the films the audience understands that the rules of physics are different to reality, leaving the film makers with more freedom for creativity when developing the films in question.
+But due to the stylised realism of the films, the audience understands that the rules of physics are different to reality, leaving the filmmakers with more freedom for creativity when developing the films in question.
 The same can also be said of James Cameron’s Avatar.

 The realism in these films has been used imaginatively to achieve dynamics that are completely separated from reality, and yet are still believable.

-Disney’s Snow White and the Seven Dwarfs (1937) was the first feature length animated film to come out of America.
-As front runners in the field of animated films, Disney had a major influence over the rest of the industry.
+Disney’s Snow White and the Seven Dwarfs (1937) was the first feature-length animated film to come out of America.
+As front-runners in the field of animated films, Disney had a major influence over the rest of the industry.
 The films from the animation studio feature a very distinct style, but the “perceptual cues” make it easy for the audience to buy into the alternate worlds.
 Walt Disney was very precise in his decisions as to what was placed within the scene, making sure everything added to the established reality.